Travel with complete peace of mind: Comprehensive cover with Columbus Direct Premier Travel Insurance

 - Personal accident.
 If you are injured during your trip, this policy will provide a one-off benefit on top of medical costs incurred overseas for loss of sight, limbs, permanent disablement or death.

 - Delayed baggage.
-The policy offers cover to replace necessities due to delayed baggage.
+The international policy offers cover to replace necessities due to delayed baggage.

 - Travel delay.
 Columbus Direct Premier covers for additional expenses that occur as a result of flight delays over six hours.